Global lower mass-bound for critical configuration models in the heavy-tailed regime: Introduction

 \paragraph*{Organization of this paper.} The rest of this paper is organized as follows: In Section~\ref{sec:proof-main-thm}, we state two key propositions, the first involving the total mass of small neighborhoods, and the second involving a bound on the diameter of a \emph{slightly subcritical} $\CM$.
 The proof of Theorem~\ref{thm:gml-bound} is completed in Section~\ref{sec:proof-main-thm}.
 In Section~\ref{sec:total-mass-hubs}, we derive the required bounds on the total mass of small neighborhoods.
 In Section~\ref{sec:diameter-after-removal}, we obtain bounds on the diameter of the connected components after removing the high-degree vertices.
+In Section~\ref{sec:perc-degrees}, we prove Assumptions~\ref{assumption1},~\ref{assumption-extra} for the percolated degree sequence, which allows us to conclude Theorem~\ref{cor:GLM-percoltion}.